fpvcult/laprf/README.md

 ## Concept

-The idea is to convert all the data coming from a LapRF into a form that is easily converted to and from JSON, or consumed directly in a JavaScript application.
+Convert all the data coming from a LapRF into a form that is easily converted to and from JSON, or consumed directly in a JavaScript application.

 ```
 { "type": "settings", "fields": [ [ "minLapTime", 6000 ], ... ] }
 ```

 ## API

+### Class Method: encode

+`encode(record: IRecord): Buffer`

+Take an object implementing `IRecord` and return a `Buffer` encoded with the contents.

+### Class Method: decode

+`decode(packet: Buffer): IRecord[]`

+Take a `Buffer` containing a LapRF packet and return an array of objects implementing `IRecord` (A LapRF packet can contain more than one record).

 ### IRecord Interface